fter

 steel

 rods.
-As well as ensuring the stability of the ancient structure for centuries to come, it gave archaeologists a rare opportunity to investigate and record details of the foundations and internal structure of this section of the Roman defences.
+As well as ensuring the stability of the ancient structure for centuries to come, it gave archaeologists a rare opportunity to investigate and record details of the foundations and internal structure of this section of the 2000 year old Roman defences.
 During reconstruction, all of the masonry was replaced exactly in its original position.

 Romans